rpbouman/huey/README.md

 - Min. integer digits: the minimal number of digits to use to denote the integer part of numbers
 - Min. fraction digits: the minimal number of fractional digits to denote
 - Max. fraction digits: the maximum number of fractional digits to denote

+### Attributes
+Settings for behavior of the attributes menu in the sidebar.
+- Auto-reveal attributes used in query?: Whether to automatcially expand attribute nodes to reveal all items used in the query also in the attributes menu.
+This is useful when opening a query vi

 ### Query
 Controls the behavior of the query editor.
 - Autorun: whether queries execute automatically after editing the query

 #### Filter
 Settings to control the Query's filter behavior
 - Search timeout (ms): the number of milliseconds to wait after user input before running a query to populate the filter picklist.
 - Picklist pagesize: the number of rows to fetch per query to populate the filter picklist.

 ### Pivot Table
 Settings that control the appearance and behavior of the Pivot Table
 - Max. cellwidth (ch): Columns grow according to the largest value, up to this value.
 The unit is ch - the number of characters.

 ### Theme
 - Themes dropdown: a dropdown showing the various themes/color schemes.